openiomon/hds2graphite/README.md

 When using HTNM / HIAA: `/opt/hds2graphite/bin/hds2graphite.pl -start <subsystem name> -realtime`

 ## Changelog
+### 0.4.2
+* fix error for floating point number formatting
+* fix error if GAD LDEVs are found but no VSM is configured
+* fix error when incorrect metric is found in configuration file
+* remove Export Tool and HORCM output from journal

 ### 0.4.1
 * fix error in realtime metric configuration
 * fix bugs for datasource renaming in import script